trivikverma/researchgroup/content/mscprojects/mscprojects.md

 <br />

-#### 2. Sensing urban demographics using alternate sources of satellite imagery, street view or social media data.
+#### 2. Sensing urban demographics using alternate sources of satellite imagery, street view or social media data (potentially with Deltares).

 >Geocoded socio-economic data is fundamental for urban planning.
 From research on human migration to equity-driven studies, spatial socio-economic data helps in understanding complex social patterns in cities.
 Most of the time, comprehensive socio-economic data at small spatial scales is provided by census programs such as the American Community Survey, the Canadian Census, or The Hague Cijfers.
 Census data, however, has strong limitations, three main ones being that (1) it is recorded every 5 or 10 years, (2) the process of gathering, processing, and making the data available is costly, labour-intensive and affects the digital privacy of citizens, and (3) census data detailed enough to be useful for planners/researchers is only available for a select group of western countries (e.g. the United States, Canada, Australia, New Zealand).
 This makes it difficult for planners in many cities in the world to develop policies that appropriately reflect the needs and realities of the communities they serve.
 Not surprisingly, this has a disproportionate impact on communities that are already underrepresented, to begin with (i.e. indigenous communities, racial minorities, refugees, etc).
 >